eepyamre/drawamare/overview.md

   - Manages user connections and in-memory storage of user connections.
   - Broadcasts `drawCommand` events, including layer ID information.
   - Broadcasts `redraw` events, ensuring layer-specific canvas state synchronization, and relaying layer ID information.
-  - Sends `layers` event with the state of each user's layers on connect, including layer creation events.
+  - Sends `layers` event with the state of each user's layers on connect, including layer creation and **deletion** events.

 #### **3. Data Flow**

 1. **User Draws on Layer**: User selects a layer using UI and draws on the canvas → Frontend captures stroke with layer ID → Renders stroke locally onto the `activeLayer`'s `RenderTexture` → Frontend emits `drawCommand` events to the server via Socket.IO, including layer ID. → Server broadcasts `drawCommand` events to all other clients. → Clients receive `drawCommand` events and render the stroke on the respective user's specified layer.
 2. **Undo/Redo on Layer**: User triggers undo/redo → Frontend manipulates the **global `historyStack` and `redoStack` (global history stack is cleared on layer change)** and re-renders the `activeLayer`'s canvas with a state from history. → Frontend serializes the `activeLayer`'s `RenderTexture` to base64 PNG. → Frontend emits `redraw` event with base64 data and layer ID to the server via Socket.IO. → Clients receive `redraw` event, reconstruct the specified layer's `RenderTexture` from base64 data, and update their local canvas for that specific layer.
 3. **New User Connects**: New user connects → Server sends the initial state of all layers via `'layers'` event → Frontend handles the `'layers'` event, builds layer objects and renders layers UI.
+4. **User Deletes Layer**: User clicks delete button in Layer UI → Frontend calls `onDeleteLayer` handler, removes layer locally, updates UI, and emits `deleteLayer` event to server. → Server receives `deleteLayer` event, removes layer from server-side data, and broadcasts `deleteLayer` event to all clients. → Clients receive `deleteLayer` event and remove the layer locally.

 ---